jongiddy/r-library-doc/base/complex.md

 Each element is a complex number with real component taken from successive values in `real` and imaginary component taken from successive values in `imaginary`.

 ---
-### Create complex numbers from modulus and argument components
+### Create complex numbers from polar co-ordinates

 base::**complex**(*length.out*: **Numeric**, ***modulus***: Numeric, ***argument***: Numeric)